 While choosing a holiday destination is often based on where you’d particularly like to go, there’s also something to be said for basing at least part of your thinking on value for money destinations.
 How well or otherwise a particular country’s currency is performing compared to the Rand can make a significant difference as to how far your holiday spending money will go.

 The key to picking a destination based on its value for money is their exchange rate compared to the rand.
-If you already invest in the markets or forex – or both – then you’ll already be aware of how currencies can be affected by market movements and events.
+If you already invest in the markets or forex – or both – with a trading specialist such as IG then you’ll already be aware of how currencies can be affected by market movements and events.

 For example, in the UK the previously strong British pound (GBP) took a battering with the recent referendum resulting in them leaving the EU (European Union).
 The fourth most traded currency experienced its biggest fall for decades; at one stage falling 11% against the dollar.

 As a result, trips to the UK would likely be less costly while the pound is worth less compared to the rand.
 So from being possibly a more expensive destination for South African holidaymakers to visit, the UK could be better value for money at least for the time being.
 It pays to be aware of significant world events and how they might affect currencies.